0xPocket/pocket/README.md

 # run the dev script on all apps/packages
 yarn dev # this will also seed the db + contract

+# start the documentation on port 5000
+yarn docs
 ```

 The `Next.js` apps will be available on http://localhost:3000, http://localhost:4000 and http://localhost:4500